 The 2016 season, Jason moved on from the karting world and raced full time in a Bandolero.
 He raced in the INEX Winter Heat Series at Charlotte Motor Speedway where he earned two pole awards and one feature win in the seven race series.
 He also competed in an INEX series hosted by Shenandoah Speedway where he won four features and six poles out of 12 races.
 He won the 2016 Shenandoah Speedway Bandolero Track Championship and the INEX Maryland State Bandolero Championship.

+The 2017 racing season will bring significant changes as Jason will no longer be racing a Bandolero but will be racing a Legend race car for the full season in INEX sanctioned events.
 Jason's career goals include competing in the Sprint Cup Series in NASCAR.
-During the 2016 racing season, Jason will turn 13 years old.
-Off the track Jason is actively involved in Boy Scouts.
-He currently holds the rank of First Class and hopes to achieve the rank of Eagle before he turns 18.
+During the 2017 racing season, Jason will turn 14 years old.
+Off the track, Jason is actively involved in Boy Scouts where he is currently a Life Scout and hopes to achieve the rank of Eagle in 2018.